 We will be sharing more information about the personal essay over the coming months, including posting sample personal essays.
-You can also go to the transfer service (B215) to read their books on personal essays, and research the web for resources that focus on this topic.
+You can also go to the Transfer Services office (B-215) to read their books on personal essays, and research the web for resources that focus on this topic.
 Note that many sample personal essays that you may come across are admissions essays by high school students.
 Personal essays by a community college transfer student (like yours) will naturally be informed by different life and academic experiences.

 Even as we research and gather sample essays for this section, we want to share some wise words from a LaGuardia Honors alumnus.
 We understand that writing the personal essay is a stressful and demanding exercise, even for the best writers amongst us.
 Reading outstanding sample personal essays can also be stressful for some of us because it may feel that our work will never measure up to others'.
 Or we may feel that we have to produce essays just like the ones highlighted in guidebooks and on websites.
 So we hope that the following words will be of some encouragement to you:

 "Writing models are helpful, but they also may stifle the vigor of student's story.
 Sometimes students get hung up on what works for others.
 They may want to replicate a similar story they've read from a fancy writer, and so they burden their stories with florid language.
 When they look at their crisp sentences, they heap them with modifiers or colorful words; they burrow their prose in a forest of verbiage because they assume that is how smart people write.
 Instead of writing about concrete experiences such as a typical workday, a commute to LaGuardia on a scorching summer day, they write as though they were stuffy bureaucrats discussing a contract.
 I too struggled with these issues when going through the admissions process.